The story of FaunaPhotonics

 Extensive lab and field tests conducted primarily in the United Kingdom at Rothamsted Research.

 Full-time technical team formed.
-FaunaPhotonics starts working with scientific partners on pollinators (bees) in Denmark and vectors (malaria mosquitoes) in Tanzania and enters into 3-year R&D collaboration with Bayer AG.
+FaunaPhotonics starts working with scientific partners on pollinators (bees) in Denmark and vectors (malaria mosquitoes) in Tanzania and enters into 3-year R&D collaboration with Bayer AG and Rothamsted Research (UK).

 FaunaPhotonics is founded by Frederik Taarnhøj (entrepreneur), Mikkel Brydegaard Sørensen (researcher) and Carsten Kirkeby (researcher).
-The technology originates from Lund Laser Center.
-The company startes very precariously, but after entering a local tech-accelerator program started by the Technical University of Denmark, and securing their first patent with the help of advisory board members, the company is born.
+The technology originates from Lund Laser Centre.
+The company starts very precariously, but after entering a local tech-accelerator program started by the Technical University of Denmark and securing their first patent with the help of advisory board members, the company is born.